 For more information on how to make the most of your trip, where to eat and place to check out in Munich head to muenchen.de

 The next Oktoberfest will begin at noon on Saturday September 16 and go on until until 10.30pm on Tuesday October 3, 2023.

 Join us at Oktoberfest for the world’s largest Volksfest (beer festival and traveling funfair).
 The Bavarian cultural event to end all events having been held since 1810.

 Plan ahead: Book your perfect trip with our Germany travel guide and destination information.
 Does Germany require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Germany?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Oktoberfest 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Oktoberfest 2023 using the map below!